benedictpaten/intro_python/README.md

 the slides (it is installed with the above instructions).
 RISE allows you to interactively edit and run the notebook and toggle back and forth into a slide viewer.

+# Practice Exams

+For CSE20 we are moving to all paper exams to prevent the use of code assistant tools (chatGPT etc.).
+In the exams folder you can find a couple of practice Jupyter notebook format exams to test your knowledge.